Crime Scene (website): Legal Dispute

 In 1999, the metal band Slipknot released their debut album with a song that was inspired by and named after the victim in one of Crime Scene's earliest cases, Purity Knight.
 Like many visitors to the website, the band's lead singer, Corey Taylor, believed that the story was true, saying "I still think the story's real.
 It fucked our whole world up when we read it.
 Can you imagine a girl being buried in a box and have all this lecherous bullshit drip down on her from this guy?
 It just hurts your head."

 The story was about a University of Mississippi student that was buried in a box underground and kept alive for days.
 The band also sampled audio clips from the Crime Scene website of Purity telling a story to a little boy who had discovered her in the box in the woods and recorded her.
 The audio was sampled in the prelude to "Purity", which was titled "Frail Limb Nursery".
 When Crime Scene made allegations of copyright infringement, the band removed and replaced the two offending tracks and re-released the album in order to avoid a lawsuit.
-While the prelude "Frail Limb Nursery" was never re-released, "Purity" was included in the band's second DVD, Disasterpieces as well as the live album 9.0: Live, Antennas to Hell, and the 10th-anniversary edition of the self-titled album.
+While the prelude "Frail Limb Nursery" was never re-released, "Purity" was included in the band's second DVD, Disasterpieces as well as the live album 9.0: Live, Antennas to Hell, and the 10th- and 25th-anniversary editions of the self-titled album.